 If you are applying to have this immigration physical exam performed outside the United States, the consulate should provide you with a list of qualified physicians before your visa interview.
-Otherwise, you can find a list on the state department website.
+Otherwise, you can find a list of immigration medical exam locations on the state department website.

 Learn more below or request an immigration medical exam using the form on this page.

 What To Bring To Your Immigration Physical Exam: